-- 4 Russet potatoes (about 2 pounds), peeled and cut into a 3/4-inch dice
+4 russet potatoes (about 2 pounds), peeled and cut into a 3/4-inch pieces

 Put the potatoes in a medium saucepan and cover with cold water by about 2 inches.
 Season with salt.
 Bring to a boil, lower the heat, and simmer until just tender, about 6 minutes.
 Drain and set aside.

 Wipe out the skillet and return to medium-high heat.
-Heat the remaining 3 tablespoons bacon fat and 2 tablespoons vegetable oil.
+Heat the remaining bacon fat and 2 tablespoons vegetable oil in the skillet.
 Add the potatoes, season with salt and pepper to taste, and arrange in a single layer.
-Cook, without stirring, until well browned on one side, about 8 minutes.
-Using a spatula, turn the potatoes in small sections, and continue cooking, turning occasionally, until well-browned, about 12 minutes.
-Stir in the onions, heat through, and sprinkle with the cayenne, if desired.
-Transfer to warm platter and serve.
+Cook, without stirring, until well browned on 1 side, about 4 minutes.
+Using a spatula, turn the potatoes in small sections, and continue cooking, turning occasionally, about 6 minutes or until well browned.
+Stir in the onions, heat through, and sprinkle with the parsley and cayenne, if desired.
+Transfer to a warm platter and crumble the bacon on top, serve.